 Busy times lay ahead for the North East area of Cambridge.
-It is already an employment hotspot containing the Science and Business parks, but it has recently seen the completion of the Cambridge North train station, creating a direct link to south Cambridge, London and Norwich.
-All of this activity is set to put extended pressure on an already popular transport link.
+It is already an employment hotspot containing the Science and Business Parks, but it has recently seen the completion of the Cambridge North train station, creating a direct link to south Cambridge, London and Norwich.
+All of this activity is set to put extended pressure on an already popular employment area.

 Throughout the planning process, local residents have been updated on traffic management measures and project timescales.

 In Phase 2 of the project there are a number of trees that have caused significant damage to the pavement and road.
-This has caused a poor uneven surface reducing quality for users.
-As a result by the request of the City council 4 trees will be removed in this phase.
-The total number of trees, however, will increase with more being planted.
+This has created a poor uneven surface making travel by foot and cycle in places difficult.
+Some trees have also struggled to gain a healthy amount of growth since they have been planted. .

 Green End Road is part of a highly popular commuter route for people working at the Science and Business Parks.
 Nuffield Road is expected to become incorporated in to this busy network, linking up the Cambridge North Station when it opens.
 This project will ensure that high quality cycling infrastructure will continue to make cycling and walking an attractive choice for residents and visitors alike.

 The County Council have issued a Traffic Regulation Order that will create double yellow lines within the majority of the cycle lanes along Green end road which come under the first phase of works.
 Where this hasn’t been possible 2 hours maximum stay parking restrictions have been put in place.

 The parking on Green End Road will be monitored over time as the Cambridge North station grows in popularity.
 If there is an increase in 'undesirable' parking then a review of the Traffic Regulation Order my be made and more double yellow lines may be created.